-Welcome to this tutorial, I will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Element (this SAMSON Element is an advanced version of the Normal Modes Analysis SAMSON Element, which is already available on SAMSON Connect.
-The advanced version will be released later).
+Welcome to this tutorial, I will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Element.
+This SAMSON Element is an advanced version of the Normal Modes Analysis SAMSON Element also available on SAMSON Connect.

 First, you have to import a structure.
 For this tutorial I used the 1vpk PDB entry.
-Then, you launch the NMAL module and indicate the desired number of modes, interactions cutoff distance and potential function.
+Then, you launch the NMA module and indicate the desired number of modes, interactions cutoff distance, and potential function.
 For now, the elastic network model potential is the one that is available but more potential functions, like the Gaussian network model, will be added in the future.

-During computation, a progress bar is displayed.
-Also, the computation steps are shown in the SAMSON status bar.
+During computation, a progress bar is displayed and the computation steps are shown in the SAMSON status bar.
 A few seconds later, the result of the computations is displayed in the Output group box:

 Moving a slider will instantaneously display the mode specific motion of the structure:

 Note how each mode also has a specific checkbox and reset button.
 Modes can be combined (when their checkbox is checked) and applied to the structure using the play/pause button.
 Note that, during motion, the unchecked sliders can still be manually modified.
 Therefore, the motion obtained from this modification will also be displayed during the trajectory: